Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 - https://css-tricks.com/centering-list-items-horizontally-slightly-trickier-than-you-might-think/ - this particular article is referenced in the code

 - https://teamtreehouse.com/community/reordering-li-elements-to-float-right) - article also referenced in the code

+- https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/ - article referenced in the code

+- https://css-tricks.com/responsive-menu-concepts/ - for solutions for the navbar responsiveness I was looking for - article also referenced in the code

+- https://codepen.io/TimPietrusky/pen/gqlhA - author of my chosen solution for the navbar responsiveness - I tries to tweak his code a bit - original author referenced in my project0s code

+- Claire Lally - for being kind enough to send me a link to her readme.md file, to assist me in writting mine - https://github.com/ClaireLally8/TravelDiary/blob/master/README.md

 - https://www.w3schools.com/ and https://css-tricks.com/ in general - for all the time I spent there